MachinePhoenix/homepage/content/_index.md

           date_end: ''
           description: |2-
               Advised by [Prof. Jiaxin Huang](https://teapot123.github.io/), my researches include:

-              * Proposed a perplexity-based method to analyze the long CoT pattern for data selection, after which removed the steps with low perplexity to construct a new dataset.
-Then conducted SFT and RL on the dataset to enhance the reasoning capacity of LLMs more efficiently without significant degradation of the output diversity.
-(ICLR 2026 on submission)

         - title: MLLM Research Intern
           company: Tong's Lab, UIUC